DarrenKirby/cozenage/README.md

 To delete objects and binaries run `make clean`

-Then run `./cozenage` to enter the funhouse.
+Run `./cozenage` to enter the funhouse.

 You can add the `-l/--library` flag with a comma-delimited list of libraries to load on startup (ie: complex,inexact,char etc.).
 Otherwise, you can load them from the REPL using the usual Scheme syntax: